wasmerio/old-docs.wasmer.io/ecosystem/wasmer/building-from-source/README.md

 ## Building Wasmer C-API from source

-Wasmer provides a pre-compiled version for the C-API on it's [release page](https://github.com/wasmerio/wasmer/releases).
+Wasmer provides a pre-compiled version for the C-API on its [release page](https://github.com/wasmerio/wasmer/releases).

 However, you can also compile the shared library from source: